Supporting safer treatment

 NE is a major cause of brain injury in new-born babies.
 Injury numbers are small, but these injuries can have a major and long-lasting impact on children and their families.

-We support the NE Taskforce that brings together expert representatives including:
+From 2015-2023 we supported the NE Taskforce that brought together expert representatives including:

 - health care providers